findkit/findkit/packages/docs/docs/crawler/indexing.md

 ## Title Selector

-Findkit tries to determine page title automatically using default selectors, but its behaviour can be customized via options listed below.
+Findkit tries to determine page title automatically using the built-in default selectors, but its behaviour can be customized via options listed below.

 Default title selectors in the order of importance: